Self-Host Hermes Agent on a VPS

 sudo ufw --force enable

-Verify the rules:
+Check the active rules:

 sudo ufw status verbose